hibbitts-design/hibbitts-design-org-blog/posts/2017-07-27-a-few-more-thoughts-about-what-problems-open-course-hub-can-solve/post.md

 Let's take a quick look at how the Grav Open Course Hub addresses each of these problems:

 _Pedagogical goals are unmet by the current Learning Platform (e.g. LMS or CMS) alone_
-Since the Course Hub is built with the extensible [Grav CMS](https://getgrav.org/) and an individual instance of Grav is used for each course, educators have no limits to what additional elements they embed into their Course Hubs.
+Since the Course Hub is built with the extensible [Grav CMS](https://getgrav.org/) and an individual instance of Grav is used for each course, educators have no limits to what additional elements they can embed into their Course Hubs.

 _Student and facilitator experiences, especially multi-device, are below expectations_
 The two available Course Hub themes (one based on [Bootstrap(https://getbootstrap.com/)], the other on [Zurb Foundation](http://foundation.zurb.com/)) are completely responsive, and Grav's speedy performance further enhances multi-device delivery of content.